Nescopeck man sentenced for possessing child sexual abuse materials

 His attorney, Benjamin Stanton, said Vought lived with his parents in isolation with little to no social interaction with others.
 Stanton further said Vought suffered a head injury when he was employed at a warehouse and had been unemployed for 18 months.

-"He accepted responsibility for his behaviour," Stanton said, noting Vought has a strong supportive family.
+"He accepted responsibility for his behavior," Stanton said, noting Vought has a strong supportive family.

 Assistant District Attorney Carly Hislop said viewing and sharing images and videos of child pornography is not a victimless crime, reminding Sklarosky that more than 800 images were recovered from Vought's electronic storage devices.